roysamarpita19/SpamShield/README.md

-# SpamShield: SMS Spam Detection
+# SpamShield: Email Spam Detection

 ## Overview
-SpamShield is an AI-powered SMS spam detection system that analyzes incoming messages and classifies them as spam or legitimate.
+SpamShield is an AI-powered Email spam detection system that analyzes incoming messages and classifies them as spam or legitimate.
 Built with Python and Machine Learning, this application provides accurate spam detection through a web interface.

 **Live Demo:** [SpamShield](https://spam-shield-dz46.onrender.com/)